faasm/faasm/docs/development.md

 ## Initial Set-up

-The Faasm development environment is containerised, as defined in the [dev Docker compose config](docker-compose-dev.yml).
+The Faasm development environment is containerised, as defined in the [Docker compose config](docker-compose.yml).

 We mount local checkouts of all the code into these containers, so first you'll need to update all the submodules (may take a while):